PaloAltoNetworks/terraform-google-vmseries-modules/examples/hub_spoke_common/README.md

-# VM-Series: Hub-and-Spoke with VPC Peering
+# VM-Series Reference Architecture - Common Deployment Option

+## Audience

+This guide is for technical readers, including system architects and design engineers, who want to deploy the Palo Alto Networks VM-Series firewalls and Panorama within a public-cloud infrastructure.
+This guide assumes the reader is familiar with the basic concepts of applications, networking, virtualization, security, high availability, as well as public cloud concepts with specific focus on GCP.

+## Introduction

+There are many design models which can be used to secure application environments in GCP.
+Palo Alto Networks produces [validated reference architecture design and deployment documentation](https://www.paloaltonetworks.com/resources/reference-architectures), which guides towards the best security outcomes, reducing rollout time and avoiding common integration efforts.
+These architectures are designed, tested, and documented to provide faster, predictable deployments.

+This guide uses a VPC Peering design.
+Application functions are distributed across multiple projects that are connected in a logical hub-and-spoke topology.
+A security project acts as the hub, providing centralized connectivity and control for multiple application projects.
+You deploy all VM-Series firewalls within the security project.
+The spoke projects contain the workloads and necessary services to support the application deployment.
+This design model integrates multiple methods to interconnect and control your application project VPC networks with resources in the security project.
+VPC Peering enables the private VPC network in the security project to peer with, and share routing information to, each application project VPC network.
+Using Shared VPC, the security project administrators create and share VPC network resources from within the security project to the application projects.
+The application project administrators can select the network resources and deploy the application workloads.

+This guide follows the _common_ deployment option, described in more detail in the [Reference Architecture documentation](https://www.paloaltonetworks.com/resources/reference-architectures).

+The common firewall option leverages a single set of VM-Series firewalls.
+The sole set of firewalls operates as a shared resource and may present scale limitations with all traffic flowing through a single set of firewalls due to the performance degradation that occurs when traffic crosses virtual routers.
+This option is suitable for proof-of-concepts and smaller scale deployments because the number of firewalls low.
+However, the technical integration complexity is high.

+## Terraform

+This guide introduces the Terraform code maintained within this repository, which will deploy the reference architecture described above.

+## Topology

-## Overview
+## Deploy the infrastructure

- In this build, you will deploy a common set of VM-Series firewalls to secure internet inbound, internet outbound, and east-west traffic for a Google Cloud hub and spoke network.
-The build shows how traffic flows through the VM-Series firewalls and load balancers.

-**Important Information**

-* Do not use this build for any production environments.
-The build should only be used for learning and/or for proof-of-concept scenarios.
 * The example.tfvars sets the VM-Series license to pay-as-you-go bundle2.
 This means there is an additional charge on top of the compute running cost.
 Please see <a href="https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/license-the-vm-series-firewall/vm-series-firewall-licensing">VM-Series licensing</a> for more information.
 * If you do not want to deploy the spoke networks, delete the `spokes.tf` before applying the Terraform plan.

-## Objectives

-* Review the VM-Series hub-and-spoke architecture using VPC network peering.
-* Build the environment using Terraform.
-* Validate and visualize internet inbound, internet outbound, and east-west (VPC to VPC) traffic through Google Cloud load balancers and the VM-Series firewalls.

-## Topology

 Below is the network topology of the build.
 Everything  in the diagram is built with Terraform, including the local configuration of the compute resources.
 All traffic to/from the spoke VPC networks flows through the VM-Series firewalls for inspection.
 The VM-Series network interfaces are attached to the management, untrust, and trust networks.
 All cloud workloads that are protected by the VM-Series are deployed in the spoke networks which are VPC peers with the trust network.